 - 1. Division staff will conduct a technical review to determine eligibility and prepare a staff content review report.
 Eligible applications will then be submitted to the Review Panel. - 2.
 The Review Panel will evaluate each application on the review criteria and assign a score.
 Applications are ranked according to the average of scores assigned for each application. - 3.
 The Review Panel approves the ranked list for submission to the Secretary of State. - 4.
 The Division forwards the ranked list to the Secretary of State. - 5.
-The Secretary of State reviews and approves the ranked list and submits it to the Legislature for funding consideration.
+The Secretary of State reviews and may submit it to the Legislature for funding consideration.